rangle/ngCourse2/handout/architect/services.md

 }
 ```

-I could even go so far as to make a service for front-end functionality, and just use methods of that helper service for sorting or filtering end-user data.
+We could even go so far as to make a service for front-end functionality,
+and just use the methods of that helper service for sorting or filtering data.
+Whether we take that last step or now,

-The view-based component is browser testable; nearly all of the other code is simply unit testable, now.
+the payoff is that the view-based component is browser testable,
+while nearly all of the other code can now be unit tested outside of the browser.

-The real world may not be quite so cut and dry, but that is even more reason to consider keeping code separated along these boundaries early in the project.
+The real world may not be quite so cut and dry,
+but that is even more reason to keep code separated along these boundaries

-This pattern of automatically passing dependencies into objects that request them is called **Dependency Injection**.
-It's a powerful tool, and one that Angular is specifically built around.
-This comes with advantages and weaknesses, but for the purpose of this section, be sure to take advantage of Angular’s injector.
-There will be other chapters dedicated to removing some of the weaknesses of injector systems.

-With all of that said, you might wonder when *not* to use services, if they are so useful.
-When it comes to Angular, the answer is pretty straightforward: if you aren’t writing a Component, a Filter, a Module, or one of a few other specific types, you are likely writing something that could be a service (or could be extracted into one).
+right from the start of the project.
+As programmers become more comfortable with service-based architectures,
+that could well become a common way to handle complexity.

+This pattern of automatically passing dependencies into objects that request them
+is called **Dependency Injection**.
+It's a powerful tool,
+and one that Angular is specifically built around.
+It does have some pitfalls,
+which we will discuss in a later chapter,
+but as a general rule,
+if you aren't writing a Component, a Filter, a Module,
+or one of a few other specific types,
+what you are creating almost certainly can and probably should be turned into a service.